MikkoD3/Php_SQL_project/README.md

 # Php_SQL_project
 This is my Project for PHP/SQL course at laurea.
 Goal was to create simple php image gallery.

-#Installation
+# Important, name the folder in htdocs IMG_App

-#Important, name the folder in htdocs IMG_App
+# Installation

 1. Install xampp

 2. Copy the php_SQL_project folder to xampp/htdocs